 NABC is an official letter signed by the local registrar or the municipality department clearly mentioning that there is no record of your birth in the government records.

-Similarly, Australian, Canadian and other country immigration will request either an original birth certificate or Nonavailability or birth certificate document (NABC).
+Similarly, Australian, Canadian, and other country immigrants will request either an original birth certificate or a Non-availability birth certificate document (NABC).

 A birth certificate should have this information:

 - Date of birth (dd/MM/yyyy format is acceptable)

 - Place of birth (Village, City, or state name acceptable)

 - Mother and Father’s Full Name